jazzband/django-admin-sortable/README.md

 If you're using Django 1.4.x, use django-admin-sortable 1.4.9 or below.
 For Django 1.5.x, use the latest version of django-admin-sortable.

-django-admin-sortable 1.5.2 introduces backward-incompatible changes for Django 1.4.x
+django-admin-sortable 1.5.2 introduced backward-incompatible changes for Django 1.4.x

 ## Installation